On Perfect Classification and Clustering for Gaussian Processes: Introduction

-Assume that the processes $\Xvec$ and $\Yvec$ are defined on a bounded real interval, which without loss of generality, we identify with the unit interval $[0,1]$.
-We will also assume that they belong to the Hilbert space of square integrable functions: { }
+Let us consider processes, \Zvec, defined on a bounded real interval, which without loss of generality, we identify with the unit interval $[0,1]$.
+We assume that their trajectories belong to the Hilbert space of square integrable functions $\Hil$ which is defined as follows: { } The inner product in \Hil \ is $\langle f,g \rangle = \disp \int_0^1 f(t)g(t) dt$.

+The keystone of this paper is Theorem \ref{Thm1}.
+It states that under appropriate assumptions, if \Zvec \ is a Gaussian process (GP) with values in \Hil \ and $b \in \Hil$, then the limit of a sequence of scaled Mahalanobis distances between some finite-dimensional projections of $\Zvec$ and $b$ converges in probability to a non-random limit.
+Scaling is done using the dimension of the projection, and this convergence holds as the dimension goes to infinity.

+From the point of view of applications, the interest of this result lies in the fact that this limit depends on the distribution of \Zvec \ (say, \ProbZ).
+Let us assume that we have an observation $\zvec \in \Hil$ and two Gaussian distributions $\Prob_1$ and $\Prob_2$ on \Hil \ with known parameters.
+We need to decide which Gaussian distribution (GD) generated \zvec.
+Assume that $\Prob_1$ and $\Prob_2$ produce different limits in Theorem \ref{Thm1} (more precisely, see Theorem \ref{Prop1}, which is an immediate consequence of this fact).
+Now, if we fix a large enough dimension and compute the value of the corresponding Mahalanobis distance by replacing the generic \Zvec \ with \zvec, then we will obtain a value close to the limit associated with the same probability which generated \zvec \ with a high probability.

+This theoretical result can be extended to a clustering problem in the mixture setting.
+Let us now assume that we have a probability distribution \Prob \ such that $\Prob= \sum_{h=1}^J\pi_h\Prob_{h}$, where $0<\pi_h<1$, $\sum_{h=1}^J\pi_h=1$ and $\Prob_{h}$ are GDs on $\mathbb{H}$ for $h=1,\ldots,J$.
+Additionally, we assume \Prob \ to be known, but have no information on the precise values of $J$, $\pi_h$ and $\Prob_h$ for $h=1,\ldots,J$.
+According to the model, every function \zvec \ produced by \Prob \ was in fact produced by one of the $\Prob_h$'s.
+Consequently, under appropriate conditions, this function would give different limits in Theorem \ref{Prop1} depending on the value of $h$.
+So, if we have at least one observation from each $\Prob_h$, we can identify the value of $J$ as well as the subsets of observations produced by the same $\Prob_h$.